carpentry-org/dynlib/README.md

 in the Carp type system as of yet.
 If there is, hit me up, because the current implementation breaks all type-level guarantees!

-I’m also pretty sure that the lambdas allocated by `DynLib_dlopen` are never freed—because they’re returned as references—, and I’m not sure how to get around that!
+I’m also pretty sure that the lambdas allocated by `DynLib_dlsym` are never freed—because they’re returned as references—, and I’m not sure how to get around that!